Are you pregnant or hoping to be? Have you noticed changes in your breasts and wondered if this is normal?

 You can expect your breasts to change in a number of ways during pregnancy, including:

-The stored fat, swelling, water retention, milk production, and expanding rib cage all contribute to an increase in your breast size during pregnancy.
-You can expect your breasts will increase in weight by as much as two pounds (source).
-Keep in mind that our bodies are different and women experience a variety of changes in the size and shape of their breasts.
+You can expect your breasts will increase in weight by as much as two pounds (3).
+Keep in mind that our bodies are different, and women experience various changes in the size and shape of their breasts.

 - The Bad News: Pregnancy will change your breasts over the long term.

-- The Good News: You can breastfeed with confidence, knowing it’s not to blame for sagging breasts and can follow specific exercises that will help increase breast firmness post pregnancy.
+- The Good News: You can breastfeed confidently, knowing nursing is not to blame for sagging breasts.
+You can follow exercises that will help increase breast firmness post-pregnancy.

 4. Nipple Color